openbible-io/en_ust/README.md

 The ULT of Romans 2:21 says:

-"You who preach not to steal, do you steal?"
+“You who preach not to steal, do you steal?”

 This is a figure of speech called a rhetorical question.
 It is not a real question that is used to seek an answer.
 It is used to make a point.
 In this case, Paul is using it to scold his audience and to condemn their hypocrisy.
 Many languages do not use rhetorical questions, or they do not use them in this way.

 To show how to translate this meaning without a rhetorical question, the UST says:

-"You who preach that people should not steal things, it is disgusting that you yourself steal things!"
+“You who preach that people should not steal things, it is disgusting that you yourself steal things!”

 **When you edit or translate the UST, you must not use rhetorical questions or other figures of speech.**